 We made the remarkable discovery that C. albicans evolved an unusual mechanism of survival in adverse environments that cause lethality or inhibit growth.
 Using four different environments, we demonstrated that this naturally diploid microbe survived in a specific environment by altering a specific chromosome.
 Alterations included loss and gain of the entire chromosomes or loss and gain of the large portions of chromosomes.
 For example, survival on the medium containing the toxic sugar L-sorbose involved predominantly the formation of monosomy of chromosome 5 (Ch5).

 - Adaptation of Candida albicans to growth on sorbose via monosomy of chromosome 5 accompanied by duplication of another chromosome carrying a gene responsible for sorbose utilization.
 FEMS Yeast Res.
-In press.
-(2014 Apr 07).
+14, 708-13.
+(2014 Aug 01).

 - Chromosome 5 monosomy of Candida albicans controls susceptibility to various toxic agents, including major antifungals.
 Antimicrob Agents Chemother.
 57, 5026-36.
 (2013 Oct 01).

 - Transcriptional regulatory circuitries in the human pathogen Candida albicans involving sense--antisense interactions.
 Genetics.
 190, 537-47.
 (2012 Feb 01).